Julia Herrmann, M.A.

 - Economy and Society in Developing and Emerging Countries

 The seminar deals with issues of development economics, taking a closer look at political, institutional and societal processes that characterize economies and societies in developing and emerging countries.
-Based on country cases studies it discusses macroeconomic factors and aspects of material well-being as well as the role of ethnicity, history, gender norms and the state/political system.
+Based on country case studies it discusses macroeconomic factors and aspects of material well-being as well as the role of ethnicity, history, gender norms and the political system.

 - International Business Relations